iamshadmirza/BlogsByShad/blogs/soshace_lesson_8/redux.md

 const rootElement = document.getElementById("root");
 ReactDOM.render(<Root />, rootElement);
 ```
 That's good enough.
-Let's move on to React Redux in our main application.
+Let's move on to React-Redux in our main application.

 ## Use Redux to serve our articles
 Redux divides objects into “containers” and “components.”
 “Smart” components are those connected with “Store” – such as Counter, for example.
 And some components simply receive data and render them.
 Now we’ll have two containers – `Counter` and `ArticleList`.